 - Learn from other sites and change your font accordingly.
-To get that happened, type in a keyword in the Google, and come up with the first site that appears.
+To get that happened, type in a keyword in Google, and come up with the first site that appears.
 Once appropriately loaded, you can see and analyze the font settings on the site.

 - You can also install the Google Fonts for custom fonts on your site.
-If your site is built with the WordPress, you can achieve that by adding Google Fonts to your WordPress site.
+If your site is built with WordPress, you can achieve that by adding Google Fonts to your WordPress site.